cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 This chapter lists the enhancements and bug fixes in CrypTool 1.4.30, which have been added since CrypTool 1.4.21.

-Version 1.4.30 will be released simultaneously in English, German, Polish and Spanish.
-A Serbian version 1.4.30 will follow.
+Version 1.4.30 will be released simultaneously in English, German, Polish, Serbian and Spanish.
-The Polish and Spanish versions contain the online help in English.
-The Spanish version contains for the first time also the AES-Tool and the Number Shark program in Spanish.

 a) Developer-relevant changes (more technically oriented):